mlopes/dotfiles/.xmonad/README.md

 * `Win+Shift+Return`: Start an instance of the urxvt terminal running the fish shell, which will open on Workspace 1
 * `Win+Alt+Return`: Start an instance of the urxvt terminal running fish on tmux, which will open on Workspace 3
-* `Win+Alt+Return`: Start an instance of the urxvt terminal running cmus, which will open on Workspace 9
 * `Win+Ctrl+l`: Lock screen
 * `Win+p`: Run the rofi launcher.
 Once it comes up, type the name of a programme and press enter to launch it
 * `Win+Shift+p`: Take screenshot in select mode.
 Click or click and drag to select